How to Trim Your Dog’s Nails

 2. Keep your dog calm

-Gently pat and massage your dog to get them to relax.
-Make trimming time fun and not a struggle—high-value treats help, as does a cheerful, calm presence.
+Gently pat and massage your dog to help them relax and strive to find ways to trim your dog’s nails that are as non-stressful as possible.
+Make trimming time fun and not a struggle — high-value treats help, as does a cheerful, calm presence.

 3. Assess your dog’s nails

-Hold your dog’s paw firmly and push on the pads to extend the nails, then locate where the quick ends.
-With clear or light dog nails, it’s easy to see the pink color that indicates where the quick is, but with black or dark nails, you’ll need to cut in several small increments to reduce the chance of cutting into it and making your dog bleed.
-If you don’t easily see it or aren’t confident, don’t hesitate to enlist the services of a seasoned dog groomer.
+Hold your dog’s paw firmly and push on the pad to extend the nails, then locate where the quick ends.
+With clear or light dog nails, it’s easy to see the pink color that indicates where the quick is.
+But with black or dark nails, you’ll need to cut in several small increments to reduce the chance of cutting into it and making your dog bleed.
+Learn how to know where to trim black dog nails, and if you don’t easily see the quick or aren’t confident, don’t hesitate to enlist the services of a seasoned dog groomer.

 4. Clip the nails, avoiding the quick

-A scissors-type nail trimmer is best used to trim dog nails that are long enough to curl.
+A scissors-type nail trimmer is the grooming product best used to trim dog nails that are long enough to curl.
 With the cutting end of the nail clipper toward the end of the nail, trim below the quick on a 45-degree angle.
-Make several small nips with the clippers instead of one large one.
+Make several small snips with the clippers instead of one large cut.